blockchain-etl/ethereum-etl/README.md

 Start geth.
 Make sure it downloaded the blocks that you need by executing `eth.synching` in the JS console.
-`currentBlock` is what you need to check.
-You don't need to wait until the full sync as state is not needed.
+You can export blocks below `currentBlock`, there is no need to wait until the full sync as the state is not needed.

 Install all dependencies: